-In this regard, Llardén emphasised that one of the company’s priorities is to offer shareholders an attractive and sustainable remuneration and reiterated the commitment to continue increasing the dividend by at least 1% per year for 2021, 2022 and 2023.
-“From 2024 until 2026, with the data we have today, we are committed to maintaining a sustainable dividend of 1.74 euros per share,” he added.
+Llardén pointed out that one of the company's priorities is to offer shareholders attractive and sustainable remuneration, and he reiterated that the company was committed to increasing the dividend by 5% a year until 2020 and by at least 1% a year for 2021, 2022 and 2023.
+“From 2024 and until 2026, with the data we have today, we are committed to maintaining a sustainable dividend of 1.74 euros per share,” he added.

 In line with the objectives set by the European Union's ‘Green Deal’ and the Draft Bill on Climate Change and Energy Transition in Spain, the Enagás Chairman highlighted the company's commitment to decarbonisation and stressed Enagás' goal of achieving carbon neutrality by 2050.

 The Enagás Chairman underlined the importance of promoting renewable gases such as biogas, biomethane and green hydrogen and pointed out the important role of the existing infrastructure network, “with sufficient capacity and geographical structure to connect potential production and consumption points”.
 One example is the European ‘Green Crane’ project for the deployment of renewable hydrogen in Spain, aimed at making Spain “a benchmark and a gateway for hydrogen in Europe”.